Git Cheat Sheet¶

 refs/publish is deprecated, we now push to

-Workflow - drafts¶
+Workflow - work in progress¶

-git push origin HEAD:refs/drafts/master
+git push origin HEAD:refs/for/master%wip

 Workflow -other branches¶